 Born and raised in the north, Cheryll Wagner is familiar with the unique challenges that many businesses in this region face.
 In 2019, Cheryll and her husband embarked on a research and development journey at Business2Mobile to better serve industrial and resource businesses in Northern BC.
-Her company’s mission is to use skills and expertise to help people, and to help grow Northern BC’s GDP.
+The company’s mission is to use skills and expertise to help people, and to help grow Northern BC’s GDP.

-Cheryll is the CEO and Co-Owner of Business2Mobile Communications Inc., a consulting and software development company.
+Cheryll is the Former CEO and Co-Owner of Business2Mobile Communications Inc., a consulting and software development company.
 Business2Mobile specializes in operational management consulting and systems for a variety of industrial and resource companies.
 Using operational intelligence, they build customized mobile solutions for various small to mid-sized companies to solve their business challenges.